-We have until February 18, 2022 to consummate an initial business combination.
-It is uncertain that we will have sufficient liquidity to fund the working capital needs of the Company until the liquidation date.
+We have until August 18, 2022 to consummate an initial business combination.
+It is uncertain that we will have sufficient liquidity to fund the working capital needs of the Company until the liquidation date and/or through twelve months from the issuance of this report.
 Additionally, it is uncertain that we will be able to consummate an initial business combination by this time.
-The Company may not have sufficient liquidity to fund the working capital needs of the Company until February 18, 2022, the liquidation date.
-If an initial business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution.
-Management has determined that the mandatory liquidation, should an initial business combination not occur, and potential subsequent dissolution raises substantial doubt about our ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after February 18, 2022.
+The Company may not have sufficient liquidity to fund the working capital needs of the Company until August 18, 2022, the liquidation date, and/or through twelve months from the issuance of this report.
+If an initial business combination is not consummated by the liquidation date, there will be a mandatory liquidation and subsequent dissolution.
+Management has determined that the liquidity condition and mandatory liquidation, should an initial business combination not occur, and potential subsequent dissolution raises substantial doubt about our ability to continue as a going concern.
+No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after August 18, 2022.